Building with shadcn/ui is one thing. Knowing what's possible with it is another.

 How to Use This List

-Building a SaaS: MakerKit if you want auth and billing pre-wired.
-For landing pages specifically, shadcndeck templates covers SaaS UI patterns built on shadcn/ui without the full-stack overhead.
+Building a SaaS: Create v1 if you want a free, production-grade monorepo foundation, or MakerKit if you'd rather pay for pre-wired auth and billing.
+For landing pages specifically, shadcndeck templates cover SaaS UI patterns built on shadcn/ui without the full-stack overhead.

-Need page sections fast: Shadcnblocks for breadth, Origin UI for SaaS-specific components, Aceternity UI or Magic UI for animated marketing pages.
+Need page sections fast: Shadcnblocks for breadth, Origin UI for SaaS-specific components, Magic UI or Aceternity UI for animated marketing pages, and 21st.dev for community variety.

 Related Posts